Starlien95/GraphPrompt/README.md

 ### Node Classification

-Default dataset is PROTEINS.
+Default dataset is ENZYMES.
 You need to change the corresponding parameters in *prompt_fewshot.py* to train and evaluate on PROTEINS.
 Flikcr uses different file to pretrain and tune.

 Prompt tune and test:
 - python run.py